Learn

 Why the order matters

 The order protects the document pipeline from hidden drift.
-When the data is validated first, the template is working against a known shape.
-When the template is validated second, it is checked independently instead of borrowing confidence from the data.
+When the data is validated first, the template document is working against a known source shape.
+When the template document is validated second, it is checked independently instead of borrowing confidence from the data.